couchbase/cbft/IDEAS.md

 the plan, such as by creating/deleting PIndexes, Feeds and Streams.
 A Planner, then, decides the 1-to-1, 1-to-N, N-to-1, N-to-M fan-in-or-out assignment of partitions to PIndexes.

+A Cfg is some consistent, distributed database; think: gometa, etcd, zookeeper kind of system.
+It needs a "watcher" ability where clients can subscribe to data changes (configuration changes).

 A Queryer can query against one or more PIndexes (perhaps even one day to remote PIndexes by communicating with remote Queryers).
 Initially,